 South Village Scenes: for residents of Center Stage, Dockside, Grover's Forge, Hamptons, Millrace, Nathan's Hill and Walker's Choice.

-The next maintenance inspection is scheduled for Tuesday, Sept.
-11. If you know of any items, situations or conditions that need the Maintenance Committee’s attention, please inform the board prior to that date.
+The next maintenance inspection is scheduled for Tuesday, Oct.
+9. If you know of any items, situations or conditions that need the maintenance committee’s attention, please let us know prior to that date.

 Stedwick Signals: for residents of Club Hill, Clusters of Stedwick I, II, III, Forest Brooke, Frenchton Place, Ridges of Stedwick and The Heights.